How to control Risk taking behaviour in your teenager

 #17 Motivate your teen to find a mentor

 Sometimes teen do not listen to their parents.
 You can introduce your teen to a friend with positive energy.
 Your teen can get motivation from such people.
-While Having a mentor can make your child less likely to alcohol and rash things.

 #18 Teach delay tactics

-#19 Help your teen handle tricky situation
+#19 Help your teen handle tricky situations

 Learn more of such tricks and tips in our article 5 Effective ways to deal with Peer Pressure.